From

 Hike from Glenmore Visitor Centre to Allt Mor

 Tie your shoelaces, grab your outdoor gear and a bottle of water - it’s time to hit the trail!
-You’ll meet your experienced mountain leader at the Glenmore Visitor Centre to begin your hike, which will take approximately 2.5 hours and cover 6 km (4 miles).
-For more details, see the FAQ section.
+You’ll meet your experienced mountain leader at the Glenmore Visitor Centre to begin your hike, which will take approximately 2.5 hours and cover 5.5 miles (8.8km).
+For more details about the walk, see the FAQ section.

 Along the way, you’ll wander through ancient Caledonian pine forest and gaze in wonder at An Lochan Uaine - the Green Lochan.
 If you’re lucky, you might even spot some local wildlife, such as ospreys, eagles, and red squirrels.
 Your guide will also share stories of local folklore, history, and geology as you make your way to the lush Allt Mor Forest.